Allegiance STEAM Academy Monthly Enrichment Updates

 STEAM Lab for Grades 5-8

-Our upper-grade STEAM Lab challenges students with complex, real-world problems that require creative solutions and interdisciplinary thinking.
-This month's focus combines advanced engineering concepts, computational thinking, and design principles as students work on collaborative projects that mirror professional innovation processes.
+Our upper-grade STEAM Lab challenges students with complex, real-world environmental problems that require creative solutions and interdisciplinary thinking.
+This month's focus combines advanced engineering concepts, computational thinking, and design principles as students work on collaborative projects that mirror professional innovation processes in sustainability.

 Define the Challenge